By Peter, Master Electrician | PRO Electric plus HVAC | Electrical Panel Upgrades

 What are common warning signs that an electrical panel is failing in an older home?

-Frequent breaker trips, flickering lights, warm panel covers, buzzing sounds, and burning odors are all signs that your electrical panel may be struggling or deteriorating and needs professional attention.
+Frequent breaker trips, flickering lights, warm panel covers, buzzing sounds, and burning odors are all signs that your electrical panel may be struggling or deteriorating.

 Can an old panel handle modern appliances and EV chargers?